rossyvee/FIctinal-studioIP/README.md

-# DELANI-STUDIO
+# Delani-Studio
-- A Description of the Akan Names
+- A Description of a fictional studio
 ## Table of Content
 + [Description](#description)
 + [Installation Requirement]( Requisites)